TryFetch/Downpour/README.md

 ## Installation
 ### Swift Package Manager:
-This supports SPM installation for swift 4.2+ by adding the following to your Package.swift dependencies:
+This supports SPM installation for swift 4.1+ by adding the following to your Package.swift dependencies:
 ```swift
 .package(url: "https://github.com/Ponyboy47/Downpour.git", from: "0.7.0")
 ```
-For swift 4.0 or 4.1 use 0.6.x
+For swift 4.0 use 0.6.x
 For swift 3 use 0.4.x

 ## Usage